mcoleman78786/Coleman_Mallory_1056_Project5/README.md

 Requriements:

 Each student must create a single web page with a basic example of a media query.
-Create Single Web Page (4 Columns)
-At mobile size (remember mobile first)
+Create Single Web Page from one wireframes for TRAA, At mobile size (remember mobile first)

-- The columns should stack and be full width.
-- Columns 3 and 4 should be hidden
-- Column 1 should be pink
+- Mobile should not expand beyond 300px
-- Column 2 be redAt 641px the page will have 4 columns, equal width and display side by side.Column 1
-- blue, Column 2
-- purple, Column 3
-- grey, Column 4-brown.
-The site should not expand beyond 1140px
+-  The site should not expand beyond 1200px

-Web Page
+Web Page :
+-1 page
--1 page -Semantic HTML 5 tagging
+-Semantic HTML 5 tagging
--Link to CSS file,
-JS File and Reset-Valid HTML5 &
+-Link to CSS file, JS File and Reset -Valid HTML5 & CSS -Proper Document Outline
- CSS-Proper Document Outline

 Built with:
 HTML5, CSS, and Javascript set up.